dqops/dqo/docs/checks/column/numeric/index.md

 ### [population variance in range](./population-variance-in-range.md)
-A column-level check that ensures that the population varianceis within the expected range in a monitored column.
+This check calculates a population variance of numeric values.
+It verifies that the population variance is within the range of accepted values and raises a data quality issue when it is not within a valid range.o

 | Data quality check name | Check type | Description | Standard |